xapax/security/list_of_common_ports.md

 ## Port 143/993 - IMAP

 IMAP lets you access email stored on that server.
 So imagine that you are on a network at work, the emails you recieve is not stored on your computer but on a specific mail-server.
-So every time you look inyour inbox your eail-client (like outlook) fetches the emails from the mail-server using imap.
+So every time you look in your inbox your email-client (like outlook) fetches the emails from the mail-server using imap.

 IMAP is a lot like pop3.
 But with IMAP you can access your email from various devices.
 With pop3 you can only access them from one device.